fboemer/fboemer.github.io/_pages/about.md

   - /about.html
 ---

-I'm a research scientist at Intel AI working on homomorphic encryption.
+I'm a research scientist at Intel working on privacy-enhancing technologies.
+So far, my primary focus has been on homomorphic encryption.

 Most recently I've ben working on [Intel HEXL](https://github.com/intel/hexl), an open-source C++ library accelerating homomorphic encryption using AVX512.
 I've also worked on the [Intel Homomorphic Encryption Toolkit](https://software.intel.com/content/www/us/en/develop/tools/homomorphic-encryption.html?wapkw=homomorphic%20encryption).